AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/webinars/manage-data-sets.md

 ---
-title: MBI - Manage Data Sets
+title: Manage Data Sets in MBI
 description: Watch this webinar to learn about some of the powerful features of the MBI Data Warehouse Manager.
 landing-page-description: Watch this webinar to learn about some of the powerful features of the MBI Data Warehouse Manager.
 kt: 10410